How Does Mold Grow?

 - Appropriate temperature range

-- In wood, mold can only grow when there is free water in the cells when wood is above Fiber Saturation Point
+- In wood, mold can only grow when wood is above Fiber Saturation Point.

 - Free water is removed firest before bound water when drying wood products

 The HT Sanitizer’s “drying” cycle is more precisely a sterilization treatment for mold prevention, not a traditional drying method

 Our treatment uses very high temperatures and pressurized, forced high air flow.
 Wood temperature will be 180 – 220 degrees or higher depending on treatment cycle duration.
 Compliance for ISPM-15 will be met during this treatment